More on Circadian Dose Size and Timing Adjustments

 The adjustment of circadian dose timing and dose size are both necessary.

-A change to the time the circadian dose is taken provides a gentle change of FT3 level to the adrenal glands.
-A later T3 dose ensures slightly less FT3 arrives inside the adrenal cells and usually produces a lower response from the adrenal glands.
-An earlier T3 dose allows slightly more FT3 within the adrenal cells and may produce a larger response.
+A change to the time the circadian dose is taken provides a gentle change of FT3 level to the pituitary, in order to help it to provide the adrenal glands with the right level of ACTH.
+A later T3 dose ensures slightly less FT3 arrives inside the pituitary cells and usually produces a lower response from the adrenal glands.
+An earlier T3 dose allows slightly more FT3 may produce a larger response.

 A change to the size of the circadian dose can produce very large effects as even small increases of 2.5 micrograms of T3 containing medication can increase FT3 levels in the cells.

-Ideally, only enough T3 containing medication will be used but it will be taken early enough in the cycle of adrenal hormone production that it will fully support the adrenal glands.
+Ideally, only enough T3 containing medication will be used but it will be taken early enough in the cycle of adrenal hormone production that it will fully support the pituitary and the adrenal glands.

 As already stated, increasing the circadian dose by even 2.5 micrograms can produce a very strong result.
-Consequently, adjusting the size of the circadian dose may be viewed as the rough-tuning dial on our adrenal glands in the CT3M.
+Consequently, adjusting the size of the circadian dose may be viewed as the rough-tuning dial on our cortisol level in the CT3M.

 The optimal time to take the circadian dose is frequently somewhere between two and half and four hours before the individual gets up in the morning, although there are exceptions to this with some people doing well at only one and a half hours before rising.
 Once the ideal time has been found to take the circadian dose then the circadian dose size may be increased further.
 After this further fine-tuning of both time and size of the circadian dose may be performed if needed based on symptoms and signs.

-Therefore within the CT3M both time and dose size adjustments are required to tailor the necessary T3 support to the individual's adrenal glands.
+Therefore within the CT3M both time and dose size adjustments are required to tailor the necessary T3 support for good cortisol production.